Linux ACLs. What are Linux ACLs and what are they for? - 🏆 Managed Servers

 Viewing the current ACL

-getfacl: Removing leading '/' from absolute path names
+[root]# getfacl /accounting getfacl: Removing leading '/' from absolute path names # file: accounting # owner: accounting # group: accounting user::rwx group::rwx other::---

-So, let's start by adding a default ACL:
+So, let's start by adding a default ACL.

-Setting up an ACL
+Setting an ACL on Linux

 setfacl [option] [action/specification] file